Brain tumors

 Treating these symptoms can improve the patient’s quality of life.

 The treatment of brain tumors is very complex and can vary depending on the individual.
-Prognosis, symptoms, and treatment side effects can vary widely from patient to patient.
+Prognosis, symptoms, and treatment side effects can vary widely between individual patients.
 If you go to the Cancer Information Service of the German Cancer Research Center you will obtain reliable information about the treatment of individual brain tumors tailored to your personal situation (in German).

 Rehabilitation after the treatment of a brain tumor